Cost of Living by Year: What the Averages Hide (2026)

 What Is the True Cost of Living in 2026?

-Here's the thing about headline CPI.
-At 3.3% year-over-year as of 2026-03, inflation looks manageable.
-But the headline is an average across everything Americans buy, weighted by national spending patterns.
-And the categories that are cooling fastest are the ones with the least impact on a stretched household's monthly budget.
+The Consumer Price Index for All Urban Consumers rose 4.2% year-over-year as of 2026-05, according to the Bureau of Labor Statistics.
+The headline CPI looks manageable.
+But it averages every category Americans buy, weighted by national spending patterns — and the categories that are cooling fastest are the ones with the least impact on a stretched household's monthly budget.

 The categories that matter most are moving in the other direction.
-Auto insurance is running at 6.9%, more than double the headline.
-Healthcare has reaccelerated to 3.2%.
-Groceries are climbing at 3.1%, and the cumulative burden since January 2020 is 33%.
-Shelter has eased to 3.2% but remains above CPI.
+Auto insurance is running at 6.1%, well above the headline.
+Healthcare prints at 2.6%.
+Groceries are climbing at 3.1%, and the cumulative burden since January 2020 is 34%.
+Shelter has eased to 3.4% and has slipped below CPI.
 A household spending 35% on shelter, 15% on food, and 8% on healthcare faces effective inflation well above the reported rate.

-The aggregate wage-CPI spread is positive at +0.5pp.
-Wages nominally outpace inflation.
+The aggregate wage-CPI spread is −0.6pp in 2026-04 — wages are nominally behind inflation.
 But that's an aggregate too.
-Lower-income households spend disproportionately on food, shelter, and transportation — the exact categories running above headline CPI.
+Lower-income households spend disproportionately on food, shelter, and transportation, where the cost pressure picture is uneven.
+As of 2026-05, the categories sitting above headline CPI are auto insurance.
 For the bottom two income quintiles, effective inflation likely exceeds wage growth, compressing the buffer that separates financial stability from distress.
 See our cost of living glossary entry for definitions.
-The American Distress Index tracks healthcare inflation and the wage-CPI spread as Cost Pressure components, currently reading 64.4 (Elevated).
+The American Distress Index currently reads 44.6 (Typical).
+On average, its inputs sit higher than in 45% of their own quarterly histories since 2005.

 Key Statistics at a Glance